Person reviewing natural disaster emergency funding options and financial resources after a crisis

 Survivors carrying existing debt should also read our guide on short-term loans after medical bills for borrowers with existing debt before taking on additional obligations.

-Key Takeaway: Credit union disaster loans at 5%–12% APR represent the best private-market option for survivors needing fast cash.
+Best private-market option: Credit union disaster loans at 5%–12% APR beat what most online lenders offer.
 Check NCUA’s credit union locator to find a federally insured credit union offering disaster relief programs in your area.

 How Do Disaster Survivors Access All Available Natural Disaster Emergency Funding?

-The single most important action is to register with FEMA immediately after a disaster declaration — even if you believe you will not qualify.
-Registration creates a file that unlocks access to multiple programs simultaneously, including FEMA IA, SBA disaster loans, and HUD’s CDBG-DR funding pipeline.
+The single most important action is to register with FEMA immediately after a disaster declaration, even if you believe you will not qualify.
+Registration creates a file that activates access to multiple programs simultaneously, including FEMA IA, SBA disaster loans, and HUD’s CDBG-DR funding pipeline.

 Step-by-Step Application Priority